What's it like for students at WGU?

 Business Systems Analyst

 The average annual salary for business systems analysts is around $88,000.
-Entry-level works earn around $54,000 and the top 10% in the profession earn more than $142,000.
+Entry-level workers earn around $54,000, and the top 10% in the profession earn more than $142,000.
 Business systems analysts that have specific IT education can often get a higher salary.
 The average salary will also depend on the industry and location where you work.
 A large factor in your salary level will be your education level.
 Earning a master's degree can automatically propel you into a higher salary bracket.

 A business systems analyst may also be called a computer systems analyst, so an IT degree can be the ticket to set you apart from the competition.
 An information technology degree will help you learn more about computer systems, discover how to analyze them, and see how they are implemented in all kinds of settings.
 An IT business course can help give you the additional information you need about how computer systems are implemented in a business setting, helping you be qualified for this kind of role.